🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Check price on Amazon

-This anchor rope comes in multiple variations of thickness and lengths from 1/2 an inch at 50 foot, up to 7/8 an inch and 600 foot.
+This anchor rope is available in multiple thicknesses and lengths, from 1/2 an inch at 50 feet up to 7/8 an inch at 600 feet.

 This nylon anchor rope's thickest diameter has a breaking strength of 28,100 pounds, making it the ideal choice for large monohulls like the Swan 38.